AndreaB93/pachy/docs/README.md

-# pachy — Quick Start
+# Pachy — Quick Start

 pachy is a minimal PHP 8.5 architectural framework.
 No ORM, no magic, no lock-in.